christianLB/k2600x-finance/docs/tasks/pending/implement-field-mapping-normalization.md

 - Tests and/or QA notes for all field types
 - Documentation for future custom relation component integration

+## Status

+**Task Complete:** All subtasks for enum and relation field normalization are finished and deployed.
+Enum selects and relation fields are robust, async, and future-proof.
+Ready for future enhancements (e.g., modal editing, custom renderers).

-## Next Steps
+## Next Steps (Optional)
+- Add modal-based creation/editing of related entities.
-- Assign to developer/architect
+- Add search, filtering, and pagination to relation dialog.
-- Review implementation plan and begin refactor
+- Refine error handling and UX polish.

 ---